pivotal/docs-tap/cli-plugins/accelerator/command-reference.hbs.md

 # Command reference

-This topic provides you with a list of the Tanzu Accelerator CLI plug-in commands.
+This topic provides you with a list of the Tanzu Accelerator CLI commands.

 - [tanzu accelerator](command-reference/tanzu_accelerator.md)
     - [tanzu accelerator apply](command-reference/tanzu_accelerator_apply.md)